Another Day in Powadise

 A series of strong storms have left Powder Mountain with several feet of its namesake, and today is the first day that Lightning Ridge has opened since the heavy snowfall.

-Skiers and riders pile into Irons’ bright yellow 15-person cat.
+Skiers and riders pile into Irons’ bright yellow 15-person powdercat.
 A guttural hum breaks through the giddy chatter.
 Their ticket-to-ride gets them to the top of the ridge for access to indelible powder turns; Irons benefits with a delicious, gifted lunch.

 The beauty of the ski cat is that it takes patrons to places they can’t access by lifts and that might be too arduous to trek to on foot.
-With advances in climbing technology, cat skiing now rivals heli-skiing in providing access to remote parts of the mountain and certainly
+With advances in climbing technology, cat skiing now rivals heli-skiing in providing access to remote parts of the mountain and certainly surpasses it in price.

 Irons’ ski cat is similar in size and mechanics to the massive cats that groom the resort runs — with all-traction tires and tons of torque in the engine to get to where it wants — but this one has a big compartment for people transportation.
 On a busy day, Irons will lap Lightning Ridge about 40 times, delivering upwards to 350 people.